spacetelescope/jwst/docs/jwst/pipeline/calwebb_ami3.rst

 :Config: calwebb_ami3.cfg
 :Class: `~jwst.pipeline.Ami3Pipeline`

-The stage 3 AMI pipeline is to be applied to associations of calibrated NIRISS AMI exposures and is used to compute fringe parameters and, optionally, correct science target fringe parameters using observations of reference PSF targets.
+The stage 3 AMI pipeline is applied to associations of calibrated NIRISS AMI exposures.
+It computes fringe parameters for individual exposures, averages the fringe results from multiple exposures, and, optionally, corrects science target fringe parameters using the fringe results from reference PSF targets.
 The steps applied by the ``calwebb_ami3`` pipeline are shown below.

 +------------------------------------------+